redhat-openstack/website/source/uncategorized/instack-faq.html.md

 ## Are there any example rc files for Overcloud deployment?

 The following are example rc files to source before deploying the overcloud.
+Descriptions of the variables are below

 Example rc file for deploying the overcloud on a virtual machine setup: